DoTheEvo/ANGRYsearch/README.md

 ### Lite mode vs Full mode

 angrysearch can be set to two different modes in its config, default being `lite`
-* **lite mode** will not index size of files and date of last modification, it shows only items name and path
+* **lite mode** shows only name and path
-* **full mode** shows size and date of the last modification, the drawback is that indexing takes roughly two times longer since every file and folder gets additional stats calls during indexing
+* **full mode** shows also size and date of the last modification, the drawback is that indexing takes roughly twice as long since every file and directory gets additional stats calls during indexing

 in `~/.config/angrysearch/angrysearch.conf` you control the mode witht `angrysearch_lite` being set to true or false